Preview

 Description

 This image captures the Aesthetic Enrichment intervention room of my master's thesis, which examines how aesthetic enrichment (beautifying a room with art and plants) and music affect employee well-being and job performance in a work simulation.
 This environment directly contrasts the bare control room by incorporating factors known to promote energy restoration: optimal lighting, plants, and landscape art.
 The use of nature scenes with blues and greens is specifically intended to lower stress and increase well-being, following the Attention Restoration Theory (ART) and the biophilia hypothesis which explains the natural human desire to gravitate towards nature.
-Participants complete a work simulation task in this setting, allowing us to measure the effect of this visual enrichment, either alone or in combination with music, stress, well-being, and task performance.
+Participants complete a work simulation in this setting, allowing us to measure the effect of this visual enrichment, either alone or in combination with music stress.
+Task performance is measured via the work simulation, and measures of well-being are completed following this task.
 By visually enhancing the workspace, this study explores a practical intervention to improve employee outcomes without significant architectural changes.